bitfocus/companion-pi/README.md

 After installing packer, set it up for this project: `packer init companionpi.pkr.hcl`.

-You can then perform the build with `packer build --var branch=master companionpi.pkr.hcl`.
+You can then perform the build with `packer build --var pibranch=main companionpi.pkr.hcl`.
 Be aware that this can be very slow, due to the cpu architecture emulation.

 Once complete, the file `output-companionpi/image` can be written to an sd card and launched on a pi